Trump fake electors plot: Plot for state legislatures to choose electors

 On November 6, Congressman Andy Biggs sent a text message to Meadows, asking about efforts to encourage Republican legislators in certain states to send alternate slates of electors, to which Meadows replied, "I love it."
-Then Arizona House Elections Committee Chair, Kelly Townsend, a longtime ally of Andy Biggs, credited with introducing Biggs to Donald Trump in 2011 when she led the Tea Party, sponsored a bill on January 5, 2021, to designate Arizona's electors to Trump even though the majority of Arizona's votes were for Joe Biden.
+Then Arizona House Elections Committee Chair, Kelly Townsend, a longtime ally of Biggs, credited with introducing him to Donald Trump in 2011 when she led the Tea Party, sponsored a bill on January 5, 2021, to designate Arizona's electors to Trump even though the majority of Arizona's votes were for Joe Biden.

 Senator Mike Lee and Meadows exchanged a series of text messages referring to Sidney Powell's alleged interest in pursuing a fake electors plot.
 On November 8, Lee wrote: "Sidney Powell is saying that she needs to get in to see the president, but she's being kept away from him.
 Apparently she has a strategy to keep things alive and put several states back in play.
 Can you help her get in?"
 Two days later, he texted Meadows that he found Powell to be "a straight shooter", though he raised doubts about her to Meadows after her November 19 press conference during which she described elaborate conspiracy theories.
 Lee sent a text to Meadows on December 8 hypothesizing: "If a very small handful of states were to have their legislatures appoint alternative slates of delegates, there could be a path", to which Meadows replied, "I am working on that as of yesterday."
 Cleta Mitchell, who participated in the Trump–Raffensperger phone call effort to reverse Georgia election results, testified to the January 6 committee that the alternate elector plot was "actually Mike Lee’s idea", telling Mitchell it would be "the sweet spot" to engage senate Republicans.
 The committee found that Lee later "expressed grave concerns" about the idea to a top Trump legal advisor as January 6 approached.